HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 Suppose you have a base policy and this base policy will have supplemental policies later on.
 To add the details of the code signing certificate to the base policy in order to get it ready for signing, you need to use the `-Supplemental` switch parameter with the [Add-SignerRule](https://learn.microsoft.com/en-us/powershell/module/configci/add-signerrule) cmdlet.
 If you don't do that, the signed base policy after deployment won't accept any signed **supplemental** policies.
 The `-Supplemental` parameter can only be used for a base policy.

-* **Using `-Supplemental` parameter with `Add-SignerRule` cmdlet on a Supplemental policy will cause boot failure after deploying it, because that parameter should only be used when adding singer rules to a base policy.**
+* **Using `-Supplemental` parameter with `Add-SignerRule` cmdlet on a Supplemental policy will cause boot failure after deploying it, because that parameter should only be used when adding signer rules to a base policy.**

 <br>